TwilightWingsStudio/SSE-Legacy/STYLE.md

 ```

 ### Coding standarts - Class Members
-- All stuff under public/private/protected sections ALWAYS should be tabbed right!
+- Everytning under the public/private/protected sections should be ALWAYS moved a bit to the right.

 ```C
 // WRONG